 - Bangkok Train Station To Silom Road – 140 THB

 - Bangkok Train Station To Siam Square – 160 THB

 Bus travel in Bangkok is very cheap and public buses go almost everywhere.
-However, they are extremely slow and some have no air-conditioning or fans.
-It is best to travel on buses in Bangkok at night when it is not so hot.
+However, most are extremely slow and some have no air-conditioning or fans.

 Where to catch a bus at Bangkok train station